NeilM5/vermit-vcs/README.md

 # Vermit - Version Control System (VCS)
 A local version control system for small projects.

+## How to Run
+Run `./vermit` in ...\vermit-vcs

+All commands are run through a REPL-like Shell.

 ## Features
 ### Mini Shell
 Vermit uses a REPL-like mini Shell to run commands and set the current repository.